critical-path/hello-tx-rx/CONTRIBUTING.md

 ## How to contribute

-We wrote HelloReceiver and HelloSender for fun.
-We do not intend to maintain them.
+We do not intend to maintain HelloSender or HelloReceiver.
 This does not prevent you from using or forking them, however.
+Have fun!